monsoonco/AndroidChallenge/README.md

 - Store tasks

 ###Task
-User can create task with any number of characters and select color from pre-set color palette.
+User can create tasks with any number of characters and select color from pre-set color palette.

 Color palette will define card color and text color.
 1 card color is tied with 1 text color.

-Color palette should have ability to add / remove color set easily.
+Color palette should have the ability to add / remove the color set easily.

 ###Add task
-On tap of edit icon on the bottom right corner on main_screen.png, show task input UI.
+When tapping the edit icon on the bottom right corner of the main_screen.png, show the task input UI.

 UI should include
 - Text input field
 - Color palette picker
 - Submit button

-On selection of color picker, show what color is selected and state should be stayed.
-You are going to decide what represetation should it be.
+On the selection of color picker, show what color is selected and the state should be persistent.
+You are going to decide what representation it should be.

-Submit button should close input UI and update the list on main screen.
+Submit button should close the input UI and update the list on the main screen.

-Tap outside of input UI should close input UI and do not update the list.
+Tapping outside of the input UI should close it and not update the list.

 ###Remove task
-On tap of x button on card, delete a task.
-After the delete, the list should not have the task.
+When tapping the 'x' button on the card, the task should be deleted.
+After deletion, the list should not have the task.

 ###Store tasks
-Tasks should be stored so that when app is relaunched again, it should show what user added last time.
+The Tasks should be stored so that when the app is relaunched again, it should show what user added the last time.
-Task list should look exactly same as what user input last time.
+The task list should look exactly the same as what the user entered last time.
 (Color, order)

 ###Bonus Points
-1. Add animation on (A kind of animation is not specified.
+1. Add animations: (The type of animation is not specified.
 You can show off your skills)
    - Show input UI
    - Hide input UI
-   - New task added to list
+   - New task card added to list

-2. Swipe to remove task card.
+2. Swipe horizontally to remove task card.
-3. Share the task to Native Google calendar as event  (Consider how user input event time)
+3. Share the task to the native Google calendar app as an event  (Consider how the user enters the event time)